acz1992/adam-zdan-portfolio/README.md

 -Different Individual Project pages
 -sort layout

+Portfolio:
+-Fork CineScape and finish (with other as source base)

 Completed:
 -Wire out - skills page (went with flex solution) -Created Portfolio Page Structure
+-FIlled out dummy info for Portfolio page

 Second Iteration:
 -recreate site as one continuous page that jumps to each section (like Figma)